 The choice of appropriate algorithm for minimisation depends on the size of the system and number of variables.
 For small systems, the Newton-Raphson methods that use second derivatives will be far more efficient.
-As the size of system increases, the computational cost of building and inverting the Hessian matrix will ultimately grow as N^3 while the memory requirements also increase as $N\left(N+1\right)/2$ for lower-half triangular storage.
-Hence, ultimately it will become necessary to use first the unit Hessian approach and then ultimately the conjugate gradients or limited memory BFGS method as N continues to increase.
+As the size of system increases, the computational cost of building and inverting the Hessian matrix will ultimately grow as N^3 while the memory requirements also increase as N(N+1)/2 for lower-half triangular storage.
+Hence, ultimately it will become necessary to use first the unit Hessian approach and then ultimately the conjugate gradients method as N continues to increase.
 This balance may also be influenced by the use of symmetry, where possible, as will be discussed later.
 A further issue is that for minimisation where the initial structure lies outside the harmonic region, Newton-Raphson methods may not be particularly advantageous, whereas they will be as convergence is approached.
 Hence GULP includes the facility to change the minimiser from, for example, conjugate gradients, to BFGS when a criterion is met, such as the gradient norm falling below a specified threshold.